squarescale/sqsc-demo-app/README.md

 # Deploy on SquareScale

-This app nedds to be deployed along:
+This app needs to be deployed along:
   - https://github.com/squarescale/sqsc-demo-worker
   - `rabbitmq` docker image